DIXME/CppEngine/README.md

 i am but i really like the launge everytime i learn more i like it even more then i did before but this dose brings some draw backs beacuse i was wrrting deffs in hpp files witch is NOT good so i have to rewrite hpp files & make src files now

+# game loop🥀
+i want games made with this to be able to run at a high frame rate but the frame rate dosent not affect the main game loop like timed things and mostly pysicys beacues that means velicotys like every objectes vel and the camera will be all messed up perhaps multi threading is the soultion?